profpius/customer-churn-analysis/README.md

 ├── churn_analysis.ipynb    # The full notebook
 ├── churn.csv               # Dataset used for the analysis
 ├── requirements.txt        # Project dependencies
-└── charts/                 # Plots saved during the run
+└── churn_analysis_charts.pdf  # Plots saved during the run
 ```

 ---

 ## A Note on Where I Am

-This is my second GitHub project and I'm still building and there's a lot more I want to add to projects like this (modelling, feature importance, maybe a dashboard).
+This is my first GitHub project and I'm still building and there's a lot more I want to add to projects like this (modelling, feature importance, maybe a dashboard).
 But I believe in documenting what I learn as I go, not waiting until everything is perfect.

-If you have feedback or just want to connect — feel free to reach out on
+If you have feedback or just want to connect, you can feel free to reach out on